Blogs > Health > How to Prevent Greasy Pillow Stains from Bald Heads

 Sebum: The Main Culprit

-Waking up to an oily and stained pillowcase with those telltale brownish-yellow spots is a shared experience among many of us.
+Waking up to an oily, brownish-yellow-stained pillow is a shared experience among many of us.
 The culprit?
 Sebum, the natural oil produced by our bald heads.
-While our hair usually absorbs these oils, without them, they end up on our pillowcases.
+Our hair usually absorbs these oils; without them, they end up on our pillowcases.
+The reason for the bald head stains pillowcase dilemma is simple: there's no hair to soak up the oil.

 A study also shows that those with male pattern baldness produce more sebum.